kingluddite/web-dev-notes/js/ajax.md

 **parsing** - breaking a file up into easily accessed parts

-xml - common format
-using with javascript is not simple, cumbersum
+* Using with javascript is not simple, cumbersome

-a better way is using JSON
+* A better way is using `JSON`

-JSON
+# JSON

 ## AJAX Security Limitations
 Same origin